2019 Moldovan parliamentary election

 Parliamentary elections were held in Moldova on 24 February 2019 in order to elect the 101 members of the Parliament of Moldova.
 The Constitution holds that elections are to be held no later than four years and three months from the date of inauguration of the previous legislature.
 The elections were held under a parallel voting system, replacing the closed-list proportional system used in Moldova at all previous parliamentary elections since the independence.
 The electoral campaign period began in November 2018 and continued up until the election day.
 Candidates from four parties were elected to the Parliament, more specifically the Party of Socialists of the Republic of Moldova (PSRM), the Democratic Party of Moldova (PDM), the ACUM electoral alliance composed of the DA and the PAS, and the Șor Party.
 The Party of Communists (PCRM) failed to obtain any seats for the first time since the independence of the Republic of Moldova.
 The results were subsequently confirmed and validated by Moldova's Constitutional Court on 9 March 2019.
 Furthermore, the results triggered a constitutional crisis in June.

+Background

 Electoral system

 The 101 seats in the Parliament were elected using a parallel voting system introduced in 2017; 50 MPs were elected by proportional representation in a single nationwide constituency, with the other 51 elected from single-member constituencies.

 For the nationwide constituency, the electoral threshold varies depending on the type of list; for single parties or organisations it was 6%; for alliances of two parties it was 9%, and for alliances of three or more parties it was 11%.
 For independent candidates the threshold was 2%.
 Turnout must be at least 33% to validate the results.
 There is still controversy against the new election system and a referendum in 2018 against it was considered possible.